Vi-r-us/navigation-dropdown-react-app/README.md

 # News Homepage Solution

-This project involves creating a News Homepage Main, featuring a modern-looking UI design that's responsive to all screen sizes.
-The design and challenge for this project are provided by [Frontend Mentors](https://www.frontendmentor.io/challenges/news-homepage-H6SWTa1MFl).
-The project is built using React.js with a proper project structure.
+The **Navigation Dropdown App** showcases a modern UI design with an introductory section featuring a dropdown navigation.
+The project, inspired by a challenge from [FrontendMentors](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5), is responsive across various screen sizes.
+Leveraging Flexbox and media queries, the design ensures an optimal user experience.
+Noteworthy features include webkit animations during site loading and the implementation of React Portals to replicate a sidebar modal on mobile or tablet views.
+Additionally, the navigation hover modal functionality is achieved through JavaScript

 ## Table of contents